Last updated on May 10, 2025

 It would be very useful to know there is no chance to see active lava before booking the tour but they would not tell you that. 😉 Perhaps I would still decide to hike for the experience, but knowing all the scams along the way, that’s not responsible traveling..

 Expect a moderately challenging trail leading to the summit.
-The guide will rush the group, forcing people go horseback riding to the top of Pacaya.
-More than 10 horses were walking along our group, led by local riders awaiting people to hire a horse.
+The guide will rush the group, forcing people to go horseback riding to the top of Pacaya.
+More than 10 horses were walking along our group, led by local riders, awaiting people to hire a horse.
 The group was squeezed by the horses to the point that it felt uncomfortable on the narrow sections.

 Best hikes in Guatemala - Pacaya volcano.